perrybutler/rapid-server/README.md

 * Decent error handling and low failure rates (zero so far) during high congestion/concurrency.
 * Output caching - frequently used resources are stored and served from an in-memory cache, greatly reducing number of I/O calls.
 * Server is configurable with an XML file, allowing plain-text configuration of mimetypes, default documents, keep-alive (max requests/timeout), custom handlers aka interops (php, etc), compression (gzip/deflate), response headers, virtual hosts, etc.
+* A client app is included for running benchmarks and observing the request/response cycle for any web server.
+Tested to work with IIS 7.5, Node.js, Apache, nginx and Rapid Server.

 Quick Start
 -----------